Stop Losing $18K–$25K Yearly to the Wrong Clients: Client Mix Audit for $70K–$100K Operators

 Week 2:

-Reached out to Prospect E (5th on list) as backup
+Week 3: Prospect C signed, reached out to Prospect E (5th on list) as backup.

 Most founders guess which clients are low-ROI.
 “Client K feels like a lot of work.”
 Feelings aren’t data.

-The 30-day audit tracks actual hours per client.
-No guessing.
+The 30-day audit tracks actual hours per client so you stop guessing and see the real load per client.

-Why 30 days: One month smooths outliers.
-Some clients have heavy months, light months.
-30 days averages it out.
+Why 30 days: one month smooths outliers—some clients have heavy months and light months, and 30 days averages that out.

 Aisha’s surprise findings:

-Without tracking, she underestimated by 30-50%.
-That hides the real cost.
+Without tracking, she underestimated by 30–50%, which hid the real cost.

-Aisha built the pipeline 4 weeks before the cuts.
-By the time she sent exit emails, she already had 2 prospects at the proposal stage.
+Aisha built the pipeline 4 weeks before the cuts, so by the time she sent exit emails she already had 2 prospects at the proposal stage.

-The key: “Opening soon” message positions you as in-demand, not desperate.
-Prospects feel fortunate to get a spot, not like backup plans.
+Why this matters: the “opening soon” message positions you as in-demand, not desperate, so prospects feel fortunate to get a spot instead of feeling like backup plans.

 Most founders frame cuts as “we’re losing $14K/month.”
-That’s revenue thinking.
+That’s revenue thinking and the wrong frame for decisions about client mix.

 Aisha’s cuts: